How to Start a Telemedicine Business or Program in Canada? | A Roadmap

 - Analyzing the buying habits of the customers

-2. Choosing the business model:
+2. Choosing the Business Model

 An ideal telemedicine business model performs an important role to attract new investors and potential customers.

-As a result, we create a business model that gives your telemedicine business a competitive edge in the market, leading to promising business returns.
+Thus, we create a business model that gives your telemedicine business a competitive edge in the market, leading to promising business returns.

 To accomplish that, here is the process we use for the telemedicine business model.